paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-031-enlistments.md

 #### References in Text
 The Elementary and Secondary Education Act of 1965, referred to in subsec. (c)(1)(A), (6)(A)(i), is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
 27, which is classified generally to chapter 70 (§ 6301 et seq.) of Title 20, Education.
 Section 8101 of the Act is classified to [section 7801 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7801&num=0&edition=prelim).
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6301&num=0&edition=prelim) and Tables.

+#### Codification
+Another section 503 was renumbered [section 500c of this title](./chapter-025-electromagnetic-warfare.md#section-500c).

 #### Amendments
+2025—Subsec. (c)(1)(A)(i) to (iii).
+Pub.
+L. 119–60 added cls. (i) to (iii) and struck out former cls. (i) to (iii) which read as follows:

+“(i) shall provide to military recruiters the same access to secondary school students as is provided generally to postsecondary educational institutions or to prospective employers of those students;

+“(ii) shall provide to military recruiters access to career fairs or similar events upon a request made by military recruiters for military recruiting purposes; and

+“(iii) shall, upon a request made by military recruiters for military recruiting purposes, provide, not later than 60 days after receiving such request, access to secondary school student names, addresses, electronic mail addresses (which shall be the electronic mail addresses provided by the school, if available), and telephone listings, notwithstanding subsection (a)(5) of section 444 of the General Education Provisions Act ([20 U.S.C.
+1232g](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1232g&num=0&edition=prelim)).”

 2023—Subsec. (a)(1).
 Pub.
 L. 118–31, § 1717(b)(1), inserted “and the Space Force” after “Regular Coast Guard”.

 Subsec. (c)(1)(A).
 Pub.
 L. 118–31, § 541(1)(A), added cl. (ii), redesignated former cl. (ii) as (iii), and inserted in cl. (iii) “, not later than 60 days after receiving such request,” after “provide”.